kenjilugatiman16-rgb/HEALTHCARE123/README.md

 ## 🚀 Quick Deploy

 **Current Status**: The application is configured to deploy automatically via GitHub Actions.
 Each push to the `main` branch triggers a new deployment.
+Last updated: $(Get-Date)

 To get this running quickly: